Lil Peep: Personal life

 Lil Peep actively talked about his issues with depression, anxiety and substance abuse and stated that he had bipolar disorder.
 Alongside drug use, Lil Peep struggled with suicidal impulses that date back to his adolescent years.
 On the track "OMFG" from his breakthrough mixtape Hellboy, Lil Peep talked about wanting to kill himself.
 During an interview, he was asked if he was suicidal.
 Lil Peep replied, "Yeah, it is serious.
 I suffer from depression and some days I wake up and I'm like, Fuck, I wish I didn't wake up.
 That was part of why I moved to California, trying to get away from the place that was doing that to me, and the people I was around."
 He continued, "I realized it was just myself—it's a chemical imbalance in my brain.
 Some days I'll be very down and out, but you won't be able to tell, really, because I don't express that side of myself on social media.
 That's the side of myself that I express through music.
 That's my channel for letting all that shit out."
 He claims the frankness with which he spoke about difficulties in his life led to an intense connection with his fans through his music.
 In an interview with The Times, Lil Peep stated, "They tell me that it saved their lives.
 They say that I stopped them from committing suicide, which is a beautiful thing. ...
 It's great for me to hear.
 It helps.
 It boosts me, because music saved my life as well."

 Lil Peep was not medicated for depression.
-While those around him insisted, he did not want to, and opted to just smoke marijuana and whatever other drug came his way.
+While those around him insisted, he did not want to, and opted to instead smoke cannabis and consume whichever other drugs came his way.
 In his final interview before his death with Zane Lowe, Peep confessed that his depression was getting worse saying "Things just get worse.
 Things already get worse and worse and worse every day."
-Lil Peep regularly referenced addictions to cocaine, ecstasy and Xanax in his lyrics and posts on social media, where he described himself as a "productive junkie" and advised his audience to avoid drug use.
+Lil Peep regularly referenced addictions to cocaine, ecstasy and Xanax in his lyrics and posts on social media.

 At the time of his death, Lil Peep was residing in Portobello Road, London, with his friend and close collaborator Bexey, and Smokeasac.
 The move was provoked by Peep's need to escape his circumstances and his then-collective GothBoiClique.